OneStoop/os-ui/README.md

 ### Goals for os-ui
 * Be secure, don't leak data
-* Be light and easy to user
+* Be light and easy to use
 * Be reactive

 # Getting started with One Stoop